 The good news is that there are many great sling packs for fly fishing.
 In fact, in recent years, it seems as if fly fishing gear manufacturers have devoted their best work to sling packs instead of more traditional chest packs and old-school fly fishing vests.

-In 2017, most trustworthy manufacturers now have multiple fly fishing sling pack versions in various sizes and colors with various levels of waterproofing, so you can definitely find the best fly fishing sling pack for your own fishing needs.
+In 2017, most trustworthy manufacturers now have multiple fly fishing sling pack versions in various sizes and colors with various levels of waterproofing, which gives you lots of options for choosing your own best fly fishing sling pack.

 Sling Packs vs Backpacks, Chest Packs & Waist Packs